SumitSingh-3/MarvelApp/README.md

 # Marvel App
-### App which show comic and character using marvel apis
+### App which show comic and characters using marvel apis

 #### ScreenShot